 There are several ways to be involved in the DBF.
 We hold the AJC Decatur Book Festival Street Fair with 150 booths, food and drink, music and storytelling.
 The booths are taken by writers, journals, publishers, writers' groups, artists, and many other groups and individuals celebrating the written word.

-Also, we have an Emerging Writers Stage, targeted to the self-published author but often attractive to writers from small presses.
-The booths and the Emerging Writers Stage require an application and participation fees.
+Also, we have an Emerging Writers Pavilion, targeted to the self-published author but often attractive to writers from small presses.
+The booths and the Emerging Writers Pavilion require an application and participation fees.

 We have several featured author stages.
 The presenters on these stages are invited by our programming committee and must be from traditional publishing houses.
 Visit our Authors page to express interest in presenting.

-Self-published authors and authors published by vanity presses should apply for the Emerging Writers Stage.
+Self-published authors and authors published by vanity presses should apply for the Emerging Writers Pavilion.

 We have authors and books from all genres.
 No genre has ever been specifically excluded from the DBF.

 The deadline to apply for the Emerging Writers Pavilion is July 31, 2017 or when all of the space is exhausted.
 Exhibit space is typically sold out by late July or early August.
 For consideration as a presenter on our featured stages, please submit your press information or proposal by May 1, 2017.

 Yes!
 In fact we will be happy to arrange a brief reading and a signinig for you if you participate as an Emerging Writer.
 Also, if you prefer to rent a booth, of course you may sign and sell your books there.

 The costs for renting a booth or for participating at the Emerging Writers Pavilion are explained in their respective applications.